PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic-pixel-stories.md

 title: Basic Pixel Stories
 description: A beginners guide to Pixel Stories
 ---
 In this tutorial, we will be creating a map with terrain and objects, adding animations and actors, as well as implementing a bit of the event system.
 You can find <a href="https://app.pixelstories.io/embed/9JqZWsEk20" target="_blank">the final project here</a>!

 ## Make a New Story Project

 To get started, first we have to launch the editor and create a new story.
-After that, you will be put right into the editor!
+After that, you will be put right into the editor.

 ## Creating Our First Map